Most domestic installations fall between 10 - 22 solar panels.

 You are not limited to a 4 kW solar panel system.

-To make a rough estimate we can assume that for every Watt of solar panel capacity installed, you generate 0.85 kWh of electricity per year.
+To make a rough estimate we can assume that for every Watt of solar panel capacity installed, you will generate 0.85 kWh of electricity per year.
 (Yearly generation needed/0.85) / solar panel capacity (390W) = solar panels required.

 If you install 12 x 390W solar panels = 4680W solar panel capacity.